 His teaching includes J345, Principles of Strategic Communication; J566, Communication and Public Opinion; J658, Communication Research Methods; J801, Mass Media and the Individual; J813, Practicum in Communication Research; and J829, Political Communication.
 Shah works with fellow faculty and graduate students in three research teams: (1) Social Media and Democracy – SMAD, (2) Civic Culture and Contentious Politics/Center for Communication and Civic Renewal – CCCP/CCCR, and (3) Health Information Technology Studies – HITS.
 Articles from these collaborations appear in leading communication, political science, and health informatics journals (see his website’s research section).
-He has written over 150 articles and 20 chapters, co-edited four volumes, and co-authored two books: News Frames and National Security: Covering Big Brother and Battleground: Asymmetric Communication Ecologies and the Erosion of Civil Society in Wisconsin (both Cambridge University Press).
-Shah has served as major advisor for 30 completed PhDs, and a committee member on another 80 dissertations across eight departments.
+He has written over 200 articles and chapters, coedited four books, and coauthored News Frames and National Security: Covering Big Brother and Battleground: Asymmetric Communication Ecologies and the Erosion of Civil Society in Wisconsin (both Cambridge University Press).
+Shah has served as major advisor for over 30 completed Ph.Ds. and a committee member on another 90 dissertations across eight departments.

-Much of this work has been supported by grants and awards totaling $46 million in funding from private foundations (e.g., Ford, Rockefeller Brothers, Carnegie, Knight, Russell Sage, and Spencer), large public entities (Public Broadcasting Service, Corporation for Public Broadcasting, and Social Science Korea), and the federal government (e.g., National Science Foundation, National Cancer Institute; Agency for Health Research and Quality; National Heart, Lung, And Blood Institute; and National Institute for Drug Abuse).
-Shah has used much of the private support to conduct multi-wave national and regional panel studies and content tracking of the 2000, 2004, 2008, 2014, 2016, 2018, and 2020 elections, examining the effects of traditional and digital media on social and political outcomes.
-Since 2008, he has scientific director and principal investigator within CHESS across a series of large P-50 (full-scale specialized center grants) and R-01 (clinical trials and implementation studies) awards concerning cancer communication, active aging, and addiction treatment, with his most recent work centering on the using technology to support “aging in place” and recovery from opioid and alcohol use disorders.
+Much of this work has been supported by grants and awards totaling over $62 million in funding from private foundations (e.g., Carnegie, Ford, Knight, Russell Sage), large public entities (Public Broadcasting Service, Corporation for Public Broadcasting, Social Science Korea), and the federal government (e.g., National Science Foundation, National Institutes of Health).
+Shah has used this support to conduct multi-wave national and regional panel studies and content tracking of the 2000, 2004, 2008, 2014, 2016, 2018, 2020, and 2022 elections through the MCRC, examining traditional and digital media in relation to social and political outcomes.
+Since 2008, he has supported a series of large P-50 (specialized center grants) and R-01 (clinical trials and implementation studies) awards concerning cancer communication, active aging, and addiction treatment, with his most recent work centering on the using technology to support “aging in place” and recovery from opioid and alcohol use disorders.
 Beginning in 2021, he added the role of research director in the CCCR, which he helped establish with Knight Foundation funding.